 The WOPI Validation application is an Office for the web application similar to Word for the web or PowerPoint for the web.

 .wopitest file extension.
 The WOPI Validation application is included in the WOPI discovery

-XML just like all other Office Online applications.
+XML just like all other Office for the web applications.